nf-core/website/README.md

 The `update_issue_stats.php` script can use a lot of GitHub API calls, so should run at least one hour after the `update_stats.php` script last finished.

 ### Tools API docs

 The repo has a softlink for `/tools-docs` which is intended for use on the server and corresponds to the path used in `public_html/deploy.php`.
 This script pulls the built API docs from the tools repo onto the server so that it can be served at that URL.

+## Contribution guidelines

+If you are looking forward to contribute to the website or add your institution to the official list of contributors, please have a look at the [CONTRIBUTING.md](./.github/CONTRIBUTING.md).

+## Community

+If you have any questions or issues please send us a message on [Slack](https://nf-co.re/join/slack).

 ## Credits

 Phil Ewels ([@ewels](http://github.com/ewels/)) built the website, but there have been many contributors to the content and documentation.
 See the [repo contributors](https://github.com/nf-core/nf-co.re/graphs/contributors) for more.

 Kudos to the excellent [npm website](https://www.npmjs.com), which provided inspiration for the design of the pipeline pages.

-## Help
-If you have any questions or issues please send us a message on [Slack](https://nf-co.re/join/slack).